sophiaIC/HolisticSpecifications/popl2022/response.md

 *199: \"the executing object (this) is always external\".
 Without your formal semantics presented later, this sentence (snippet) is very confusing.
-Intuitively, \"this\" is always an internal thing because it is the name that an objects gives to itself, internally.*
+Intuitively, \"this\" is always an internal thing because it is the name that an objects gives to itself, internally.* **Yes, `this` is always internal to the executing object, however, in this paper, when we use the words "internal" and "external", we are generally referring "internal" or "external" to a specific module.
+We will amend the paper to make this clearer.**

 *Section 2.4, I must say, I find extremely tedious and very difficult to follow.
 I firmly believe that this can be streamlined to that one must